 Course Major and Minor

-General major requirements are 8 credits in religion, including the Senior Symposium.
-En route to completing (at least) eight religion credits, students who major in religion are free to take a variety of courses of their own choice, in consultation with the department and their departmental adviser, however, students are required to take one introductory course.
-These courses are numbered Religion 001-008B.
+General major requirements are 8 credits in religion, including the Senior Symposium (Religion Cafe).
+In addition to completing (at least) eight religion credits, students who major in religion are free to take a variety of courses of their own choice, in consultation with the department and their departmental adviser; however, students are required to take one introductory course.
 Majors are also required to enroll in the Senior Symposium: Religion Café, in the fall of the student's senior year.
-Successful completion of the symposium will be the culminating requirement for the course major.
-For all religion majors the symposium will be a one-credit seminar and will include a term essay assignment.
+Successful completion of the Religion Cafe will be the culminating requirement for the course major.
+For all religion majors the Religion Cafe will be a one-credit seminar style course and will include a term essay assignment.

 Students may choose to write a thesis.
 Those seniors who desire to complete a one-credit thesis or a two-credit thesis as part of the major will need to obtain permission from a faculty adviser in consultation with the department.
 For majors, this exercise will not substitute for the Senior Symposium.